Skip to main content

 Care Guide

-Direct sow outdoors in well-drained soil after the last hard frost, typically March–May on the west side of the Cascades.
-Sow seeds 0.25 inch (6 mm) deep, 2 inches (5 cm) apart; thin to 6 inches (15 cm).
-Successive sowings every 2–3 weeks extend the leaf harvest before each planting bolts.
-Resow in August for a fall harvest.
-Keep soil evenly moist — drought accelerates bolting.
-Harvest outer leaves regularly to slow bolting.
-For seed (coriander) harvest, allow plants to flower and set seed, then cut entire heads when seeds begin to turn tan.
+Direct sow outdoors in well-drained soil after the last hard frost, typically March through May west of the Cascades and April through May east of the Cascades.
+Seed is sown 0.25 inch (6 mm) deep at 2 inches (5 cm) apart, then thinned to 6 inches (15 cm) after germination.
+Succession sowings every 2-3 weeks through spring extend the leaf harvest, because each planting bolts within 50-55 days of sowing and loses leaf quality once flowering begins.
+Resow in August for a fall leaf harvest as soil temperatures cool below the bolt-triggering range.
+Soil is kept evenly moist during the leaf harvest period because drought stress accelerates bolting.
+Outer rosette leaves are harvested regularly to slow bolting.
+For a coriander (seed) harvest, plants are allowed to bolt, flower, and set seed, with the whole umbel cut and dried indoors when the seeds begin to turn tan.

 Pruning

-No pruning required.
-Harvest outer leaves regularly; once bolting begins, the plant is left to set seed or removed and replaced with a fresh sowing.
+No pruning is applied.
+Outer rosette leaves are harvested regularly for the cilantro crop.
+Once bolting begins, the plant is either left to complete the coriander seed crop or removed and replaced with a fresh sowing for continued leaf harvest.

 Maintenance Level